att-innovate/netQuil/docs/demos/advanced-usage.rst

 ``lost_qubits: [lost qubits]``.

-Most devices can be arbitrarily complex in their design and can depend on environmental factors such as temperature, humidity, or other stressors.
+Most devices can be arbitrarily complex in their design and can depend on environmental factors such as temperature, humidity, or pressure.
 Custom devices allow us to simulate these arbitrarily complex devices.
 As an example, we will create a simple custom fiber that changes the polarization of a photon by some random angle from a normal distribution.